 Bonus: It Creates Bonding for the Whole Family

 When our kids are excited about something, they want to tell everyone.
-At dinner, you’ll watch your kids become animated about what they learned in their weekly MailPop newsletter.
+You’ll watch your kids become animated about what they learned in their weekly MailPop newsletter at dinner.
 They’re proud to show off their papercraft too.